AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 AEM Forms integrates with Adobe Analytics that allows you to capture and track performance metrics for your published forms and documents.
 The objective behind analyzing these metrics is to make informed decisions based on data about the changes required to make forms or documents more usable.

 You can use Adobe Analytics to discover interaction patterns and problems users face while using adaptive forms.
-Out of the box, Adobe analytics tracks and stores information about the following events:
+Out of the box, Adobe Analytics tracks and stores information about the following events:

 * **Render**: Number of times a form is opened.